Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Introduction

-The `lattice groupoid' is a groupoid version of the free category over a graph (as for example in \cite{MacLane}) for a suitable graph.
-It is the freeness that makes gauge configurations well-defined.
+{A gauge configuration of ordinary lattice gauge theory with gauge group $G$ is {given by a} map from the set of (by definition oriented) edges of the lattice into $G$.
+The well-definedness of lattice gauge theory can be expressed by saying that there is a lattice groupoid supporting well-defined groupoid maps (here called {\em discrete parallel transport functors} \S\ref{dptf}) to a gauge group anytime a gauge configuration is given.
+The `lattice groupoid' is a groupoid version of the free category over a graph (see for example \cite{MacLane,Higgins}) for a suitable graph derived from the lattice.
+It is the freeness that makes discrete parallel transport functors well defined.
 A `suitable graph' is (it is claimed) the 1-skeleton of a suitable CW-complex decomposition of physical space.
-If we aim for {\em topological} field theory then in principle any regular CW-complex will do.
+If we aim for {\em topological} field theory then in principle any sufficiently regular CW-complex will do.
 Normally there is a notion of local structure --- chunks of space that are independent of each other, which collectively encode extended structure.
-In this sense, the `big story' of lattice gauge theory is that the free groupoid over a suitable lattice is an adequate model of physical space.
+In this sense, the `big story' of lattice gauge theory is that the free groupoid over a suitable lattice is an adequate model of physical space.}